prkumar/uplink/README.rst

     print(response.json()) # {u'disk_usage': 216141, u'private_gists': 0, ...

-In essence, **Uplink** enables you to create self-descriptive and conveniently shareable API clients, for minimal code and effort.
+In essence, **Uplink** enables you to create self-descriptive and conveniently shareable API clients, with minimal code and effort.

 Installation
 ------------